-While a presidential election is coming up next year, it’s also important to exercise your right to vote in local elections as well.
+While we just had a presidential election, it’s also important to exercise your right to vote in local elections.
 Policy changes — from taxes to zoning to the state of our health care system — at every level can impact your wallet.

 Pledge to give back more in the new decade.
 Not sure where to donate?
 RIP Medical Debt is helping forgive millions of dollars in medical debt.